JensRantil/jensrantil.github.io/content/posts/2025-01-16_a-one-on-one-template/index.md

 ![A screenshot of the one-on-one template.](screenshot.png)

-The template document has three sections:
+My template document has three sections:

  * **Current landscape** describing the current state of things.
  * **Next 1:1/Backlog** containing a list of things that should be discussed in the next 1:1.